 If enabled, vertices in each copy will be merged with vertices in the next copy that are within the given Distance.

 - First and Last Copies

 If enabled and Merge is enabled, vertices in the first copy will be merged with vertices in the last copy, again if they are within Distance range.
 This is useful for circular objects.

-- Controls the merge distance for Merge and First Last.
+Controls the merge distance for Merge and First and Last Copies.

 This allows either endpoints of the array to have a different mesh subsisted.

 For the start: as if it was in position -1, i.e. one „array step“ before the first „regular“ array copy.
 For the end: as if it was in position n + 1, i.e. one „array step“ after the last „regular“ array copy.

 When Merge is activated, the cap vertices within the Distance threshold will be merged.

 The start/end cap objects currently do not support the First and Last Copies option.